-The Ontario Environmental Assessment Act defines the environment as:
+The OEAA defines the environment as:

-(a) air, land or water,

-(b) plant and animal life, including human life,

-(c) the social, economic and cultural conditions that influence the life of humans or a community,

-(d) any building, structure, machine or other device or thing made by humans, in or of Ontario;

-(e) any solid, liquid, gas, odour, heat, sound, vibration or radiation resulting directly or indirectly from human activities, or

-(f) any part or combination of the foregoing and the interrelationships between any two or more of them,
+- (a) air, land or water, - (b) plant and animal life, including human life, - (c) the social, economic and cultural conditions that influence the life of humans or a community, - (d) any building, structure, machine or other device or thing made by humans, - (e) any solid, liquid, gas, odour, heat, sound, vibration or radiation resulting directly or indirectly from human activities, or - (f) any part or combination of the foregoing and the interrelationships between any two or more of them, in or of Ontario;

-Environmental Assessment Report (EAR)
+Individual Environmental Assessment Report (IEAR)

-A report documenting the planning process carried out by the proponent, following the requirements of the Environmental Assessment Act.
-Once the Report is approved by the Minister of the Environment, no additional approval of the proposed undertaking is needed under the Ontario Environmental Assessment Act.
+A report documenting the planning process carried out by the proponent, following the requirements of the OEAA.
+Once the Report is approved by the Minister, no additional approval of the proposed undertaking is needed under the OEAA.